Abigail Binay: Makati–Taguig territorial dispute

 In 2022, the Supreme Court ruled with finality that the Fort Bonifacio Military Reservation, which includes the Embo barangays, is confirmed as part of Taguig.
 Binay claimed that the dispute is "not yet over", stating that her office has received a notice that the Supreme Court has set its case with Taguig for oral arguments.
 This was contradicted by Supreme Court spokesperson Brian Keith Hosaka, who stated that there are no such documents.
 The Taguig City Government slammed Binay's comment and also expressed belief that her meeting with President Bongbong Marcos, First Lady Liza Araneta Marcos and Chief Justice Alexander Gesmundo was meant to "undermine the probity of our highest officials and subvert the people's trust in the impartiality of justice".
 Taguig's mayor sought sanctions against Binay for the statement.

 Owing to the loss of the Embo barangays and being term-limited as mayor, Binay has expressed interest in running for Mayor of Taguig.
 To seek the office, Binay would need to resign as mayor of Makati to establish at least one year of residency in Taguig to be eligible for the post.
 On January 9, 2024, Binay remarked that she is "waiting for a sign" for her to push through with her campaign in Taguig; she indicated that she would finalize her decision by March 2024.
 Manuel L. Quezon III of the Philippine Daily Inquirer described Binay's potential campaign for mayor of Taguig as a "dynastic invasion" motivated by Makati's loss of the Embo barangays.

 Personal life

 Binay is married to fellow lawyer Luis Campos, whom she met at the Ateneo Law School in 1998, since 2008.
 Together, they have one daughter named Martina.

+After her term as Mayor of Makati, Binay began hosting her podcast entitled Breaking Balls with Abby Binay, which was launched in December 2025.